Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Uniqueness of Weak Solutions

-{We note that adapting the proof above to the case $\mathfrak{C}=1$ does no longer work since we could use the orthonormal basis of $L^2([0,1])$ given by a linear combination of $\sin$'s and $\cos$'s, but the problem is that, when we derive this basis the resulting set is no longer a basis of $L^2([0,1])$ and so the argument does not follow.
-Fortunately, we have an answer about that uniqueness for the $1$-dimensional case, see \cite{Franco/Goncalves/Landim/Neumann}.
-For higher dimensions the proof is left open.}
+The proof of uniqueness of weak solutions of \eqref{eq:1.6} with $\mathfrak{C}=0$ is similar to the previous one, considering the orthonormal basis $\phi_z(u)=\sqrt{2}\cos(\pi z\, \cdot \, u)$ of $L^2(D^d)$.
+Details are omitted here.
+We note that adapting the proof above to the case $\mathfrak{C}=1$ does no longer work since we could use the orthonormal basis of $L^2(D^d)$ given by a linear combination of $\sin$'s and $\cos$'s, but the problem is that, when we derive this basis the resulting set is no longer orthonormal and so the argument does not follow.
+Fortunately, we have an answer about the uniqueness of the $1$-dimensional case, it is possible to adapt the strategy used in \cite{Franco/Goncalves/Landim/Neumann} for our case.
+For higher dimensions the proof is left open.